-There are some use cases for a remote docker daemon running your containers:
+Use cases for a remote docker daemon running your containers include:

-- Leverage resources available on another machine (like GPUs)
+- Leveraging resources available on another machine (like GPUs).

 You do not need a specific setup if all of the following conditions are met:

-- You have on the DSS server a local Docker daemon that can push to that registry
+- On the DSS server, you have a local Docker daemon that can push to that registry.

-Then the local Docker daemon can build the images and the remote one can use them to run the containers.
+Then the local Docker daemon can build the images, and the remote daemon can use those images to run the containers.

-Otherwise, you need to have the remote Docker daemon build the images.
+Otherwise, the remote Docker daemon has to build the images.